llliphys/VASP-WANNIER/README.md

 Here are some python scripts used to check the VASP input/output files: INCAR, POSCAR, POTCAR, KPOINTS, OSZICAR, OUTCAR, EIGENVAL, DOSCAR, and so on.
+To check out how to use them, just simply command `python script.py` to have a first glance.

 - `check_input.py`: check INCAR, POSCAR, POTCAR, and KPOINTS to see each setup is correct.